Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 • Customization:

-• Healthcare organizations can specify exact requirements, customize orders, and ensure products or services meet their unique needs when procuring directly.
+• When procuring directly, healthcare organizations can specify exact requirements, customize orders, and ensure that products or services meet their unique needs.

 • Quality Control: